himanibirhade/Central-User-Management/intro_adding_new_user_to_central.md

       To update the password of a user, navigate to [Password Manager](https://central.passwordmanager.com).
 7. Click `Save`.

-The user's account has been updated successfully.
+The user has been updated successfully.

 ### Updating Bulk Users